endojs/endo/demo/README.md

 declared input, and the covert channel is (by definition) not part of the input arguments.

-However we must be careful to not inadvertently enable access to a clock.
+However we must be careful to not inadvertently provide access to a clock.
 [Fantastic Timers and Where to Find Them](https://gruss.cc/files/fantastictimers.pdf) (by Schwarz, Maurice, Gruss, and Mangard) enumerates a variety of surprising clocks that might be